 Many devices can now display graphics at “retina” resolution: for every pixel on a standard display, there are four pixels on a retina display.
 If you set up your artboards based on conventional pixel sizes (e.g. a webpage with a pixel width of 960px), you might still want to export your assets at a higher resolution for devices that offer displays with higher pixel density.
 To export at retina resolution, select an element, group, or artboard, click “Make exportable”, and type 2x in the “Size” field.
 (It's also possible to specify a particular pixel width in the “Size” field – e.g. 1920px.)

 Thanks for stopping by!
-If you’re a Sketch beginner, let us know in the comments how you’re getting on.
-Next time, we’ll look at how to manage spatial relationships between the objects in your designs.
-If you missed Part 1, you can find it here.
+If you’re a Sketch beginner, why not let us know in the comments how you’re getting on?
+In Part 3, we’ll take a look at composition, light, and shadow.

 If you’d like to learn the fundamentals of contemporary design, Designlab offers a Design 101 course that combines online lectures, curated resources, hands-on exercises and expert mentor support.
 Find out more about Design 101.